springboot-kafka-docker

 3. Set up Kafka and Zookeeper using Docker.

-4. Run the application end-to-end using Docker containers.
+4. Run the application end-to-end.

 Prerequisites